Lorna's Silence: Plot

 Afterward, Lorna makes plans to open up the bar with Sokol and has a meeting with the Russian man, taking more money from Fabio, including the thousand she refused prior.
 Feeling ill, she suspects that she is pregnant and visits the hospital to get an abortion but backs out.
 Fabio pressures her to go through with it but she refuses, trying to open a bank account for her unborn child, giving Claudy's last name when asked for information.
 During a second meeting with the Russian, she reveals her pregnancy and he tells her the baby is out of the question.
 Fabio later accosts Lorna and tells her he will take her to get an abortion, after which Lorna clutches her stomach in pain.
 Later, at the hospital, the doctor insists that Lorna is not pregnant but asks her to stay in the hospital overnight.

 Fabio realizes that he can no longer use Lorna, meets up with her and Sokol and takes back most of the money he had given her.
 The next day, Lorna packs up her possessions and Fabio takes away her SIM card, sending her off with Spirou.
-In the car, Lorna asks Spirou why he has not taken the highway, as he claims the he needs a gas station, yet passes one on the way.
+In the car, Lorna asks Spirou why he has not taken the highway, as he claims that he needs a gas station, yet passes one on the way.
 Realizing that Spirou intends to kill her, she asks him to stop the car so she can pee.
 Lorna grabs a rock while she's urinating and hits Spirou in the head with it, running off into the woods.
 The movie ends as Lorna arrives at a cabin in the woods where she decides to spend the night.
 She goes out to find firewood and talks to her imaginary baby, telling it that she will not let it die the way she did with Claudy.